Particle physics origin of the 5 MeV bump in the reactor antineutrino spectrum?: Abstract

 \section{Abstract}

-We address the 5\,MeV event excess in the measured antineutrino spectrum from nuclear reactors in a beyond the Standard model framework, a challenge which has not been met to date.
-We employ nonstandard neutrino interactions with baryons that can induce the reaction $^{13}$C$(\overline{\nu}, \overline{\nu}^\prime n)^{12}$C$^*$ in organic scintillator detectors.
-The de-excitation of $^{12}$C$^*$ yields a prompt $4.4$\,MeV photon, while the thermalization of the product neutron causes proton recoils, which in turn yield an additional prompt energy contribution with finite width such that this process can mimic neutrinos at around 5\,MeV energy.
-We find that the minimal viable model that could induce this reaction involves a sterile neutrino charged under an Abelian symmetry group.
-Such sterile neutrinos can simultaneously explain the discrepancy between the measured and predicted antineutrino fluxes at short-baseline reactor experiments.
+One of the most puzzling questions in neutrino physics is the origin of the excess at 5 MeV in the reactor antineutrino spectrum.
+In this paper, we explore the excess via the reaction $^{13}$C$(\overline{\nu}, \overline{\nu}^\prime n)^{12}$C$^*$ in organic scintillator detectors.
+The de-excitation of $^{12}$C$^*$ yields a prompt $4.4$\,MeV photon, while the thermalization of the product neutron causes proton recoils, which in turn yield an additional prompt energy contribution with finite width.
+Together, these effects can mimic an inverse beta decay event with around 5\,MeV energy.
+We consider several non-standard neutrino interactions to produce such a process and find that the parameter space preferred by Daya Bay is disfavored by measurements of neutrino-induced deuteron disintegration and coherent elastic neutrino-nucleus scattering.
+While non-minimal particle physics scenarios may be viable, a nuclear physics solution to this anomaly appears more appealing.